 Also, let’s talk about age limits.
 The bad news is that some services are only available to people under a certain age.
 The good news is that the majority of services don’t have age limits at all.
 Actually, there are only a few places where age limits typically apply.

 The first is orthodontics.
-Orthodontics usually have an age limit of 19 – this means if you’re over 19 and in need of orthodontic services, you can still receive treatment, but the costs won’t be covered by your insurance plan.
+Orthodontics usually have an age limit of 19 — this means if you’re over 19 and need orthodontic services, you can still receive treatment, but the costs won’t be covered by your insurance plan.

 The only other services that commonly have an age limit are fluoride treatment and sealants, which are typically covered until age 14.

-Ok, that was simple enough, right?
+OK, that was simple enough, right?
 Now let’s jump into something a bit more complex.
 As promised, I’ll keep it straightforward and easy to understand.

 First off, it helps to understand the difference between a PPO dentist and a non-participating dentist and why it matters: